 o Sloped (Pitched) roofing or roof shingles are thought of as water-shedding and flat roofing is thought of as water-proofing.
 Tile roofing has a similar perspective to flat roofers, in that it is more like water-proofing.

-o Most sloped roofers (shinglers), unless trained in flats or roof tiling don’t have the understanding or training to know what it means to waterproof a roof system, mostly because sloped shingle roofs allow for quick run off and only water-shedding is required.
+o Most sloped roofers, unless trained in flats or roof tiling don’t have the understanding or training to know what it means to waterproof a roof system, mostly because sloped shingle roofs allow for quick run off and only water-shedding is required.
 However, there are many reasons a sloped roofer should learn to waterproof effectively, such as dead valleys, ice back up at the roof eaves and behind vents, etc. Easily 90% of our shingle roof leak calls are specifically because a competitor did not teach proper water proofing to their roof shingle installers (or hold them accountable to proper water proofing principles).

 o Our roofing underlay is done in a way so that even if the roof had no shingles on it for a long, long, time – the roof system would still be waterproof.

 o All of our shingle installers are required over a period of time to be certified in all manners of roofing for this specific reason.
-Flat roofers understand what waterproofing is, so a shingler that becomes certified in flat roofing, is a great roof underlay applicator for our shingle spec and has no call backs when they install shingles.
+Flat roofers understand what waterproofing is, so a shingle installer that becomes certified in flat roofing, is a great roof underlay applicator for our shingle spec and has no call backs when they install shingles.
 Likewise, the principles that a roof tiler uses to apply roof underlay enable him/her to waterproof a shingle roof so much better.

 § Wrap The Whole Roof Deck.
 The whole roof must be wrapped with no negative laps in the underlay.
 Many shingle installers only provide for the eave to have underlay, or perhaps no ice and water protection at the eaves or valleys at all and use only light bond 15# felt paper, and some will felt the whole roof and some not.
 We don’t compromise our underlay.
-The whole roof must be wrapped and the underlayment must be premium grade such as IKO Gold Shield Underlay for the ice and water peel and stick at eaves, valleys, and around penetrations and Titanium Synthetic Underlay for the roof field area.
+The whole roof must be wrapped and the underlay must be premium grade such as IKO Gold Shield Underlay for the ice and water peel and stick at eaves, valleys, and around penetrations and Titanium Synthetic Underlay for the roof field area.

 § Water-proofing not Water-shedding.
-Every single inch on the roof must be covered in roof underlayment, and covered in such a way that there are no negative laps, no wood shows anywhere, and every opening and flashing is properly waterproofed prior to the shingles being installed.
+Every single inch on the roof must be covered in roof underlay, and covered in such a way that there are no negative laps, no wood shows anywhere, and every opening and flashing is properly waterproofed prior to the shingles being installed.
 After our installers have applied underlay, we should be able to run a hose and there should be no roof leak.

 o Ice and Water Guard and Felt Paper